 Known as the ‘cultural capital’ of Europe and attracting over 10 million visitors a year, Florence has proven to be one of the highlights for all those travelling to Italy.
 One definitely needs a local tour to give you a special in-depth look at the Italian traditions, customs and the different ways of life.

 The best way to experience Italy is through the eyes of a local.
 If you’ve been on tour to Italy with us, you might have met Tiziana Bacchioni.
 She is an established and professional tour guide in Italy and has led literally hundreds of Expat Explore groups in Florence for well over 5 years.
 Tiziana’s passion for the Italian architecture, culture and history is absolutely contagious and leaves you wanting more!
-Read on to find out what sparked her passion for history, what Italian food she loves to eat and what she learns about people and the world as Italian tour guide…
+Read on to find out what sparked her passion for history, what Italian food she loves to eat and what she learns about people and the world as an Italian tour guide…

 Q: Where were you born?